openbci-archive/OpenBCI_NodeJS/README.md

 **_Returns_** a promise, if the commands were sent to write buffer.

+### .usingVersionTwoFirmware()

+Convenience method to determine if you can use firmware v2.x.x capabilities.

+**Note, should be called after a `.softReset()` because we can parse the output of that to determine if we are using firmware version 2.**

+**_Returns_** a boolean, true if using firmware version 2 or greater.

 ### .write(dataToWrite)

 Send commands to the board.
-Due to the OpenBCI board firmware, a 10ms spacing **must** be observed between every command sent to the board.
+Due to the OpenBCI board firmware 1.0, a 10ms spacing **must** be observed between every command sent to the board.
 This method handles the timing and spacing between characters by adding characters to a global write queue and pulling from it every 10ms.
+If you are using firmware version +2.0 then you no spacing will be used.

 **_dataToWrite_**